Dozens injured when floor collapses at party in South Carolina

 Breaking News Emails

-CLEMSON, S.C. — The floor of a clubhouse near Clemson University where a large party was taking place collapsed early Sunday, hurtling dozens of people into the basement, authorities said.
+CLEMSON, S.C. — The floor of a clubhouse near Clemson University where a homecoming party was taking place collapsed early Sunday, hurtling dozens of people into the basement, authorities said.

-About 30 people were taken to local hospitals after the center portion of the floor at the clubhouse in South Carolina caved in during a private party.
-Clemson City Police said no one was trapped and none of the injuries appeared to be life-threatening.
+About 30 people were taken to hospitals after the center part of the floor at the clubhouse in northwest South Carolina caved in during the annual homecoming weekend party sponsored by Kappa Alpha Psi fraternity.

+It hadn't yet been determined how many of those injured at were Clemson students, the university said in a letter to students and faculty.

-Video posted on social media shows a large portion of a floor on the first level of the building caving in as people were dancing, causing dozens to fall through to the floor below.
+Video posted on social media showed a large part of a floor on the first level caving in as people were dancing, causing dozens to fall through to the floor below.

-Clemson sophomore Larissa Stone told the Independent Mail of Anderson that the room was "packed" and a popular song was playing when the floor collapsed.
+Larissa Stone, a sophomore at the university, told the Independent Mail of Anderson that the room was "packed" and that a popular song was playing when the floor collapsed.

-A witness who attended the party said people were jumping and then suddenly he heard "a boom."
+A witness who attended the party said that people were jumping and that then suddenly he heard "a boom."

-"All you seen was falling, everybody's hands up in the air," Franzie Pendergrass told WYFF News 4.
+"All you seen was falling, everybody's hands up in the air," Franzie Pendergrass told NBC affiliate WYFF of Greenville.

 Leroy Pearson said he went to try to help injured people and saw what he thought looked like broken ankles and legs.